-James Talmage Stevens, also known as Doctor Prepper, was my guest on DestinySurvival Radio yesterday.
-We discussed his book and why it’s still relevant today after 37 years.
+James Talmage Stevens, also known as Doctor Prepper, was my guest on DestinySurvival Radio.
+We discussed his book and why it’s still relevant today after roughly four decades.

 James Talmage Stevens is no newcomer to prepping.
 His book has obviously stood the test of time.
 And it’s a preparedness industry best seller because people still want to know about the basics of preparedness.
 The essentials for survival don’t change.

-In this family preparedness handbook, Stevens draws on more than 37 years of his own experiences to put together credible and usable information for prepping.
+In this family preparedness handbook, Stevens draws on several decades of his own experiences to put together credible and usable information for prepping.
 He believes anyone, regardless of experience, can put together an effective plan for personal and family preparedness.

 When it comes to preparedness, you and I must know what we want and need and know how to sort those things out.
 Stevens says food and water are actually farther down the list than some other things.
 The book helps you plan things out to suit your needs.
 Start with the basics and work up from there.